JonathanMEdwards/subtext10/doc/language.md

 The artifact that Subtext mediates is called a _document_.
 It is somewhat like a spreadsheet (e.g. Excel) in that it presents both data and formulas in a visual metaphor that is easy to learn.
 It is somewhat like a notebook (e.g. Jupyter) in that it offers the full power of a programming language.
 These artifacts are characterized by their geometry: notebooks are a linear list of cells; spreadsheets are a 2-dimensional grid of cells; Subtext documents are a tree of cells.

 - Subtext documents are built out of two things: data and formulas.
 There are a predefined set of base types of data like numbers, strings, and times.
 Formulas are built from a predefined set of _operations_ and _functions_ which process data.
-- Documents are built up in two ways: _blocks_ and _tables_.
+- Documents are built up in two ways: _blocks_ and _lists_.
 - A block is a fixed group of _fields_ holding data and formulas.
 Fields can be named.
 There are different kinds of blocks.
 A _record_ block gathers a set of fields to be handled as a group, similarly to _structs_ and _objects_ in other languages.
 The entire _document_ is a top-level block.
 A _choice_ block gathers a set of fields out of which exactly one must be chosen,  similarly to _variants_ ,  _sums types_, and\_discriminated unions\_  in other languages.
 There are several kinds of _code_ blocks similar to traditional PL control structures, with their fields corresponding to statements.
-- Tables contain contain zero or more _rows_, each of which is automatically assigned  a permanent _serial number_ when it is created.
-The rows of a table all have the same type of data.
+- Lists contain contain zero or more _items_ of the same type.
+When a list contains records it is called a _table_, and the items are called _rows_.
-- In analogy with spreadsheets, the “cells” of a Subtext document are the fields and the rows.
-A tree structure is built up by nesting blocks and tables.
+- In analogy with spreadsheets, the “cells” of a Subtext document are the fields and the items.
+A tree structure is built up by nesting blocks and lists.
 A Subtext document is a whole tree.

 The tree structure of Subtext documents strike a nice balance: they are more flexible and dynamic than the grid of a spreadsheet, yet simpler and more visualizable than the graph-structured data of imperative programming languages.

 Subtext is statically typed, which conventionally means that the code and the types of values are fixed at _compile time_ and do not vary at _run time_.
 But there is no such thing as compile time in Subtext documents, which are always running and fully editable with persistent state.
 Subtext distinguishes between two kinds of changes: modifying data and editing code or definitions.
 It is possible to lock a document so that only data modifications are allowed.
-Data modifications are highly constrained: data types are fixed (a number can’t be changed to a string), and changes are limited to data updates, choices, table insertions and deletions.
+Data modifications are highly constrained: data types are fixed (a number can’t be changed to a string), and changes are limited to data updates, choices, list insertions and deletions.
 Only certain kinds of errors can occur during data modification.
 In contrast, code editing can change anything, and can lead to various sorts of inconsistencies called _static errors_, corresponding to the errors a traditional compiler might report.
 Static errors are reported to the programmer as problems in the document to be resolved, but unlike compiled languages, the document continues to function outside the affected parts.

 Although Subtext is statically typed in the above sense, there is no mention of types in the language syntax or error messages, because concrete values serve as witnesses of their types (see _Types_).

-Nesting blocks and tables leads to a tree structure somewhat like those of statically typed FP languages, except that:
+Nesting blocks and lists leads to a tree structure somewhat like those of statically typed FP languages, except that:
 - They are mutable.
 - The same structures are used to represent data and code (as in LISP), but they also represent the execution of code.
 We call this _reified execution_.
 - Some parts of the tree can be dynamically computed from other parts via cross-references.
-- A _selector_ can dynamically select one or more rows from a specific target table.
+- A _selector_ can dynamically select one or more items from a specific target list.
 Selectors are like foreign keys in a DB.
-Selectors are like pointers in that you can “write through” them into the target table.
+Selectors are also like pointers in that you can “write through” them into the target list, but in a way compatible with pure functional semantics.
+See _Synchronized selectors_.
 - Cross-references within the tree are static.
-Selectors can dynamically change which rows they select, but the table out of which they select is known statically, which limits the damage they can do.
+Selectors can dynamically change which items they select, but the list out of which they select is known statically, which limits the damage they can do.

 ## Base values
 Subtext provides a set of base values out of which documents can be built.
 The base values are: